KonstantinGasser/sherlock/README.md

 add allows to add either `groups` or `accounts` to `sherlock`

 ### command: group
-`sherlock add group detective`
+`sherlock add --group detective`

 `detective` will be its own group protected with a password

 ### command: account
-`sherlock add account bakerstreet --gid detective --tag 221b`
+`sherlock add account --name bakerstreet --gid detective --tag 221b`

 ### options:
 |Option|Description|